AngelosPsy/EPPR/README.md

 code can be found in the same folder under the name "index.Rmd".
 If you want to check the files, please download the whole zip folder, otherwise you will get only the raw code -- which looks ugly.

-*NOTE 2*: I had to remove parts of the twitter code as it contained personal information.
+*NOTE*: I had to remove parts of the twitter code as it contained personal information.
 Apart from that, the rest of the code should work fine.

 The **example code** can be in the same folder under the name "exampleScriptShare.R".
 The HTML result